LS-Lab/KeYmaeraX-release/README.md

     sbt test

 to run the regression test case suite.
-To run the KeYmaera parser use:

-    sbt run

 If you run into problems during the compilation process, use "sbt clean" for a fresh start to remove stale files.

-To make sure sbt does not throw java.lang.OutOfMemoryError: PermGen space

-    edit ~/.sbtconfig
-    SBT_OPTS="-XX:MaxPermSize=256M"

-The Wiki contains extended build instructions and solutions to toher common sbt problems:
+The Wiki contains extended build instructions and solutions to other common sbt problems:

 https://github.com/LS-Lab/KeYmaera4/wiki/Building-Instructions